Russia detects extraterrestrial object in airspace | Al Bawaba

-ALBAWABA - Russia has reopened the airspace over Petersburg after a temporary closure Tuesday sparked by the purported sighting of an extraterrestrial object zooming in the skies.
+ALBAWABA - Russia reopened its airspace over Petersburg after a temporary closure Tuesday sparked by the purported sighting of an extraterrestrial object zooming in the skies.

-Earlier in the day, Pulkovo airport in the northern Russian city was closed.
-The authorities said that air traffic was ceased without specifying the reasons.
+Earlier, Pulkovo airport in northern Russia was closed.
+The authorities said that air traffic ceased without specifying the reasons.

 It was later reported that air traffic was reinstated and that it returned to normal.